“How Did This Campaign Come About?” A Day in the Life of Wadiz Producers

 Q. How was your commute to work today?

 Jinhyang🌱: Since I live close by, my commute is relatively relaxed.
-There’s a shuttle Wadiz, but since our start time is flexible between 8 and 10 a.m., I often take public transportation to arrive whenever I want.
+There’s a shuttle Wadiz, but since our flexible work hours allow us to start between 8 and 10 a.m., I often take public transportation so I can arrive whenever I want.
 When I get there, I always grab a latte at our in-house café, “His Beans.”
-Coffee prices are high these days, but it’s affordable at 1,000–2,000 won and tastes great, so it’s become part of my morning routine.
+Coffee is expensive these days, but since it’s affordable—only 1,000 to 2,000 won—and tastes great, it’s become part of my morning routine.

-Q. Do you remember your first day at work, Hee-jung?
+Q. Do you remember your first day on the job, Hee-jung?

-Heejung🏆: I remember!
+Heejeong🏆: I remember!
 I was so nervous.
-Even though I had experience in related work, it was a completely new environment, so I was really worried about whether I could do a good job.
-I went to work every day telling myself, “No matter what, I’m going to give it my all today.”
+Even though I had some relevant work experience, it was a completely new environment, so I was really worried about whether I could do a good job.
+I’d go to work every day telling myself, “No matter what, I’m going to give it my all today.”

 Q. Has your mindset changed now?

-Heejung 🏆: I’ve gained a lot more flexibility.
-My perspective has broadened, so now I think about the overall workflow—including brand discovery, planning, and advertising strategies— rather than just the tasks right in front of me .
+Heejeong 🏆: I feel much more at ease now.
+My perspective has broadened, so I’ve started thinking about the overall workflow—including brand discovery, planning, and advertising strategies— rather than just the tasks right in front of me .
 On my commute, I’ll check social media feeds and newsletters to think about what products we should source.
 Also, as I lead the team, figuring out how to make our work more enjoyable while achieving great results has become a key focus for me.

 10:00 AM – 12:00 PM | Morning Work ⏳

-Q. What is the first thing you do when you arrive at work?
+Q. What is the first thing you do when you get to work?

-Heejung🏆: Icategorize my workinto ✅routine tasks (such as product sourcing, advertising, and reviewing product descriptions), ✅operational tasks (such as reviewing makers) , and ✅one-offtasks(like today’s interview) , and then set my prioritiesaccordingly.
-I start my day by checking the funding rates, total amounts raised, and supporter reviews for projects that launched the previous day.
+Heejeong🏆: Icategorize my workinto ✅routine tasks (such as product sourcing, advertising, and providing feedback on product descriptions), ✅operational tasks (such as reviewing makers) , and ✅one-offtasks(like today’s interview) , and then set my prioritiesaccordingly.
+I start my day by checking the funding rates, total funds raised, and supporter reviews for projects that launched the previous day.

 Jinhyang🌱: I alsoorganize my tasks for the dayinto a checklist.
-Since my responsibilities are quite broad, a to-do list is essential.
+Since my responsibilities cover such a wide range, a to-do list is essential.
 I also check the messages sent by our makers the night before.
-While it would be ideal to check them frequently, I communicate with many makers, so I’ve set aside specific timesin the morning and afternoon for communicationto improve my work efficiency.
+While it would be ideal to check them frequently, I communicate with so many makers that I’ve set aside specific timesin the morning and afternoon for communicationto improve my work efficiency.

 Q. What tasks did you work on this morning?

-Jinhyang🌱: I analyzed the advertising effectiveness for each project.
-Fortunately, the response to the display ads for the project we launched yesterday has been great, and the number of backers has increased significantly!
+Jinhyang🌱: I analyzed the advertising performance for each project.
+Fortunately, the display ads for the project we launched yesterday have been well-received, leading to a significant increase in backers!
 When reviewing ad data, I analyze metrics like the number of notification sign-ups and funding amounts, and if the results are lower than expected, I consider ways to improve.
 Ialso share this data with the team during ourmorningscrum.

 Q. What topics do you usually discuss during a Scrum meeting?

-Heejung🏆: Since PDs are often out of the office for meetings or product sourcing ,the core of our daily stand-up meetings is sharingeveryone’sschedules andtaskprogress.
+Heejeong🏆: Since PDs are often out of the office for meetings or product sourcing, sharingindividualschedules andtaskprogress is the core of our daily stand-up meetings.
 We especially focus on sharing tasks that need to be resolved quickly—such as ad-hoc assignments—and identifying areas where collaboration is needed.

-Q. Did you find that daily scrums were very helpful in helping you adjust to your new role, Jinhyang?
+Q. Did you find that daily scrums were very helpful in getting used to your new job, Jinhyang?

 Jinhyang🌱: To be honest, I was a bit intimidated at first.
 Everyone was working on projects worth hundreds of millions of won and handling such a wide range of tasks.
-I worried a lot, thinking, “Can I really do this?”
-But at the same time, I realized that with so much information flowing back and forth, there would be plenty of opportunities to learn!
+I was really worried, thinking, “Can I really do this?”
+But at the same time, I realized that with so much information flowing back and forth, there must be plenty of opportunities to learn!
 After that, I started asking questions proactively and gaining insights, which helped me adapt to the work quickly.
 Now, I really value our daily stand-ups.
 They’re a huge help not only for my assigned category but also for studying trends and setting the direction for our projects.

-Q. Hee-jung, listening to Jin-hyang’s story must be bringing back memories of your early days on the job.
+Q. Hee-jeong, listening to Jin-hyang’s story seems to be bringing back memories of your early days on the job.

-Heejeong🏆: Listening to you talk, I wish I had asked more questions when I first joined the company.
-It’s hard to approach seniors, after all.
+Heejeong🏆: Hearing you talk, I wish I had asked more questions when I first joined the company.
+It’s hard to approach your seniors, after all.
 So there were many times when I struggled on my own .
-Looking back, the seniors generously shared their know-how with me— even things like “trade secrets,” which are a PD’s most valuable assets.
+Looking back, though, my seniors generously shared their know-how with me— even things like “trade secrets,” which are a PD’s most valuable assets.
 Now that I’m a senior myself, I understand that feeling.
 When a junior asks a question, I want to give them everything I’ve got!
 In a way, it feels like a culture Wadiz.
 We have a strong mindset focused on working together to make makers’ brands successful, rather than competing against each other.

 PM 12:00 PM – 1:00 PM | Lunch Break 🍽️